 Almost all fishing for bones and permit is done wading, so bring high quality wading boots and a good hip/chest pack.
 If you are planning on fishing for permit exclusively, you can get away with some simple closed toed sandals (Keen, Simms, Teva).
 Permit wading areas typically don’t require full wading boots.
 Bonefish wading areas do require proper wading boots.

-Borrowing Equipment from the Club:
+Renting Equipment from the Club:

-- 7-8 weight rod with floating warmwater fly line
+- 7-8 weight rod with floating warmwater fly line (bonefish)

 - 9-10 weight rod with floating line (permit & tarpon)